theNewDynamic/oregonsadventurecoast.com/content/blog/celebrating-20-years-of-the-salmon-celebration-september-13-14-2025.md

 ![](/img/annual-mill-luck-salmon-celebration-blog-8-695x322.jpg)

-The annual[Salmon Celebration](https://www.oregonsadventurecoast.com/event/mill-luck-salmon-celebration/) is a free outdoor festival celebrating the heritage, culture, and traditions of the[Coquille Indian Tribe](https://www.coquilletribe.org/) and other Pacific Northwest Tribes, with residents and visitors to Oregon's Adventure Coast: Coos Bay, North Bend, and Charleston.
+The annual [Salmon Celebration](https://www.oregonsadventurecoast.com/event/mill-luck-salmon-celebration/) is a free outdoor festival celebrating the heritage, culture, and traditions of the [Coquille Indian Tribe](https://www.coquilletribe.org/) and other Pacific Northwest Tribes, with residents and visitors to Oregon's Adventure Coast: Coos Bay, North Bend, and Charleston.
 Here are some of the details:

-* Dates & Times: Saturday, September 13, 2025, 10:00 AM – 5:00 PM & Sunday, September 14, 2025, 11:00 AM – 4:00 PM
+* **Dates & Times:** Saturday, September 13, 2025, 10:00 AM – 5:00 PM & Sunday, September 14, 2025, 11:00 AM – 4:00 PM
-* The festival is free and open to all, though tickets must be purchased for the Traditional Salmon Bake, served from 11 AM–5 PM on Saturday and 11 AM–4 PM on Sunday.
+* **The festival is free and open to all**, though tickets must be purchased for the Traditional Salmon Bake, served from 11 AM–5 PM on Saturday and 11 AM–4 PM on Sunday.
-* Presale tickets for the Salmon Bake Meal are available in [Ko-Kwel Gifts](https://www.kokwelresorts.com/event/20th-annual-salmon-celebration/) and include a commemorative Salmon Celebration tee shirt (while supplies last).
+* **Presale tickets for the Salmon Bake Meal are available in** [**Ko-Kwel Gifts**](https://www.kokwelresorts.com/event/20th-annual-salmon-celebration/) and include a commemorative Salmon Celebration tee shirt (while supplies last).
 Guests may also purchase their meal at the meal tent during the event.
 * Festivalgoers can enjoy free daily performances by Native American storytellers, drummers, flutists, and dancers, along with a marketplace of traditional wares and foods, bay-front canoe races, games, and cultural demonstrations and exhibits for all ages.
-* [Click here for event schedule](https://www.oregonsadventurecoast.com/event/mill-luck-salmon-celebration/), including canoe race details and Salmon Bake Dinner ticket information.
+* [**Click here for event schedule**](https://www.oregonsadventurecoast.com/event/mill-luck-salmon-celebration/), including canoe race details and Salmon Bake Dinner ticket information.

-Visitors to Oregon's Adventure Coast: Coos Bay, North Bend, Charleston can learn more about the Coquille Indian Tribe at the[Coos History Museum](https://cooshistory.org/).
-Ko-Kwel Gifts inside[Ko-Kwel Casino Resort Coos Bay](https://www.kokwelresorts.com/coos-bay/) is open to the public and features an exquisite selection of art, jewelry, and other handmade goods by members of the Tribe.
+Visitors to Oregon's Adventure Coast: Coos Bay, North Bend, Charleston can learn more about the Coquille Indian Tribe at the [Coos History Museum](https://cooshistory.org/).
+Ko-Kwel Gifts inside [Ko-Kwel Casino Resort Coos Bay](https://www.kokwelresorts.com/coos-bay/) is open to the public and features an exquisite selection of art, jewelry, and other handmade goods by members of the Tribe.

 Learn more about the indigenous people of Southwest Oregon: